 The study also reported that workers who exercised felt their interpersonal performance was better, they took fewer breaks and found it easier to ﬁnish work on time.
 Sadly, the study didn’t ﬁnd a direct link between cycling and getting a promotion.

 There’s plenty of evidence that any exercise is useful in warding off cancer, but some studies have shown that cycling is speciﬁcally good for keeping your cells in working order.

 One long-term study carried out by Finnish researchers found that men who exercised at a moderate level for at least 30 minutes a day were half as likely to develop cancer as those who didn’t.

-And one of the moderate forms of exercise they cited?
+And what was one of the moderate forms of exercise they cited?
 Cycling to work.
-Other studies have found that women who cycle frequently reduce their risk of breast cancer by 34 percent.
+Other studies have found that women who cycle frequently reduce their risk of breast cancer by 34 per cent.